ELY3M/elys-switch-guide.github.io/docs/user_guide/emummc/launching_cfw.md

 &nbsp;

-!!!danger "Keep emuMMC offline at all times"
+!!! danger "Keep emuMMC offline at all times"
-    You should keep your emuMMC(emunand) offline (or with 90dns) at all times.
-Not doing this will likely result in a ban
+    Your emuMMC (emuNAND) should never connect to Nintendo.
+For online play, eShop browsing, or any other Nintendo online activity, use your sysNAND.
+Using both emuMMC and sysNAND online will likely result in a ban.

 ### Instructions